by Brook Walsh

 on Friday, October 30th, 2015 at 7:52pm.

-Investment properties can intimidating to the first-time investor.
-When done right however, real estate investment can be very rewarding, and a great source of income.
+Investment properties can be intimidating to the first-time investor.
+When done right, however, real estate investment can be very rewarding, and a great source of income.
 There are several things to consider before purchasing your first investment property.
-The road to real estate riches is paved with obstacles which can affect your bottom line.
+The road to real estate riches is paved with obstacles that can affect your bottom line.
 Here are some of the things you should and should not do when it comes to purchasing investment properties for the future.

 Do: Create a Plan for Your Investment Property

-Are you ready to make the investment?
+Are you ready to invest?
 In other words, do you have a well thought out plan in front of you?
-Creating a plan for your investment property can give you more of an idea on what needs to be done.
+Creating a plan for your investment property can give you more of an idea of what needs to be done.
 You’re also able to learn whether or not you can afford this new investment.
 Have a solid plan, and make sure to have contingencies for any possible challenges and setbacks.

 Do: Research the Neighborhood